 In 1996, with a shoestring budget and the support of family and friends, John won his first term as South Dakota’s lone member of the U.S. House of Representatives.
 John was reelected to a second term by the largest margin in South Dakota history.
 He returned again to Washington in 2001 to serve his third term in the House.

 John then honored his 1996 campaign pledge to serve only three terms in the House.
 After a narrow loss in a U.S. Senate race in 2002, he won his current Senate seat in 2004, when he made history by defeating a sitting Senate party leader for the first time in 52 years.

 In 2010, John was elected to serve a second term in the Senate in a rare unopposed race.
 He was only the third Republican and the only South Dakotan to run unopposed for the Senate since direct elections were created in 1913.
 John was elected to a third term in 2016.

 For the 116th Congress, John serves on the Agriculture, Nutrition, and Forestry Committee; the Commerce, Science, and Transportation Committee; and the Finance Committee.
 He serves as chairman of the Commerce Committee’s Subcommittee on Communications, Technology, Innovation, and the Internet and chairman of the Finance Committee's Subcommittee on Taxation and IRS Oversight.
 He also serves as the Senate Republican whip, the number two position in Senate Republican leadership, and has previously served as chairman of the Senate Republican Policy Committee from 2009–2011 and chairman of the Senate Republican Conference from 2012-2018.

-John and his wife Kimberley live in Sioux Falls, South Dakota, and they have two grown daughters and four grandchildren.
+John and his wife Kimberley live in Sioux Falls, South Dakota, and they have two grown daughters and five grandchildren.
 In his free time, John enjoys spending time with his family, pheasant hunting, and running.